KevinFunez5/portfolio-2/README.md

 ## Description

 _In this project I made a portfolio on myself.
-Started by atta_
+Started by making a jumbotron section using bootstrap.
+Adding a picture of myself, and adding three sections.
+A about me, background, and projects sections._

 ## Setup/Installation Requirements